Welling site

 The Welling site is an archaeological site of the Paleo-Indian period, meaning the time of the earliest humans.
 Located in Coshocton County, Ohio, it was a site for quarrying stone in the Upper Mercer chert source area.
 Based upon the microwear analysis of stone tools, it is believed to be a base camp where people learned and shared Clovis tool-making techniques, ate, exchanged information, and perhaps found mates from others groups.

 The site is located on the eastern boundary of the town of Nellie in the Walhonding River Valley.
-It is 14 miles below the glacial boundary in the unglaciated Allegheny Plateau.
+It is at the edge of the Allegheny Plateau, which was never covered by ice during the last ice age.
 The hills on either side of the valley are composed of bedrock of the Upper Mercer and Pottsville series.
 The use of Upper Mercer flint by prehistoric people was first reported in 1945.
 The flint was quarried and used to make stone tools.
 The site is 15 feet above the Walhonding River floodplain.
 Located between a township road and a railroad cut, the site may have been altered when a railroad line was built, particularly where Archaic tools were found.

-The site was discovered in 1963 or in the winter of 1964–1965 by Carrell Welling, who found two flint tools near his home.
+The site was discovered in 1963 or in the winter of 1964–1965 by Carroll Welling, who found two flint tools near his home.
 A group of people from Case Institute of Technology excavated the site in August 1965.
 Among the artifacts were 54 fluted points of the Paleo-Indian period, some of which were finished and others unfinished.
 Six Kirk complex and ten Brewerton complex projectile points, including corner- and side-notched points, found at the site were created during the Archaic period.
 The large amount of flint debris, and various states of tool completion, indicates that the site was a "workshop" area for creation of tools.
 The tools were made of flint from the site, except for four fluted points made from light brown Vanport flint.
 Most of the material from the Woodland period were also of Upper Mercer flint.
 Scrapers were among the tools, as were tools from the Plano complex.